jitsi/handbook/README.md

-# The Jitsi Handbook
+# The Jitsi Meet Handbook

-This is The Jitsi Handbook.
-Your one-stop-shop for Jitsi documentation.
+This is The Jitsi Meet Handbook, your one-stop-shop for Jitsi documentation.
 It's powered by [Docusaurus](https://docusaurus.io/).

 ## Building the site